Fuzzball Documentation

 • cwd (optional): Working directory for the job.
 Must be an absolute path.
 Defaults to the image’s working directory or /

-• mounts (optional): Map of volume names (from the volumes section) to mount specifications
+• mounts (optional): Map of absolute volume mount paths to volume names (from the volumes section)

 • files (optional): Map of container paths to inline file URIs.
 Bind mounts inline files directly into the container (e.g., /etc/config.ini: file://my-config)